mdmahoney93/molly-mahoneyfullstackbankingapp/README.md

 ### Features:

-Your project’s features, and any future features you would like to include.
 Features include icons from react-icons, UI created with bootstrap styles, and had fun making the pages come to life with HTML CSS & JS.
 For future, I would like to a transfer feature where you can transfer from user to user.
 I think it would also be useful to have multiple accounts per user (i.e. credit, checking, saving)